supertigim/ielts9/test3.listening.section3.md

 =======

-Well, can go through the possible strategies with you and let you decide where to go from there.
+TUTOR: Well, can go through the possible strategies with you and let you decide where to go from there.

-Okay, thanks.
+CAROLINE: Okay, thanks.

-Well, some people find it helpful to organise peer-group discussions you know, each week a different person studies a different topic and shares it with the group.
+TUTOR: Well, some people find it helpful to organise peer-group discussions you know, each week a different person studies a different topic and shares it with the group.

-Oh right.
+CAROLINE: Oh right.

-at really helps build confidence, you know, having to present something to Q24 others
+TUTOR: **It really helps build confidence**, you know, having to present something to others.

-I can see that
+CAROLINE: I can see that.

-Ihe drawback is that everyone in the group seems to share the same Q25 ideas they keep being repeated in all the dissertation
+TUTOR: **Ihe drawback is that everyone in the group seems to share the same ideas... they keep being repeated in all the dissertations**.

-okay.
+CAROLINE: Okay.

-You could also try a service called Student Sup It's designed to give Q26 you a structured programme over a number of weeks to develop your
+TUTOR: You could also try a service called 'Student Support'.
+It's designed to give you a structured programme over a number of weeks to develop your skills.

-Sounds good
+CAROLINE: Sounds good.

-Yes, unfortunately there are only a few places.
+TUTOR: Yes, **unfortunately there are only a few places**.
 But it's worth looking into.
-Q27

-Yes, of course.
+CAROLINE: Yes, of course.
 I know I've got to work on my study skills.
 And then there are several study skills books you can consult.

-Right.
+TUTOR: Right.